djoleary5/HerosOfPymoli/README.md

 A set of poll data called [purchase_data.csv](election_results/Resources/purchase_data.csv), which is composed of seven columns: `Purchase ID`, `SN`, `Age`, `Gender`, `Item ID`, `Item Name`, and `Price`.

 ## Steps Taken
-* Calculated the total number of players.
+* Calculated the total number of players. `There are 576 unique players.`
+* Calculated the number of unique items, average purchase price, total number of purchases, and total revenue then organized them into a dataframe `totals`.